longtho638-jpg/wellnexus/README.md

 # WellNexus Commerce OS: Project Sức-Khỏe & Niềm-Tin

 This repository contains the backend services for the WellNexus affiliate marketing platform, built on Firebase and operated by a team of specialized AI agents.
 Our philosophy is to create a robust Evidence Layer for the entire commerce chain, guided by the principles: "Chứng minh.
 Tự động hoá.
-Mở rộng."
+M mở rộng."

 ## Core Architecture